typotheque/public-documentation/source-file-requirements.md

 > The “variable” font type makes Glyphs interpolate masters using the variable font model [instead of the Adobe multiple master model](https://handbook.glyphsapp.com/other-settings/#font-type).
 The .glyphspackage format allows UFO-like, per-glyph version control.

-## Metadata
+## Font info

 - Add font-level custom parameter “[Write lastChange](https://handbook.glyphsapp.com/custom-parameter-descriptions/#custom-parameter/Write-lastChange)” and _uncheck_ it.
 - Add font-level custom parameter “[Write DisplayStrings](https://handbook.glyphsapp.com/custom-parameter-descriptions/#custom-parameter/Write-DisplayStrings)” and _uncheck_ it.

-## Other font info

-Go through every tab of the “Font Info” window, and remove any info that’s not relevant to your design, and correct any info that’s wrong.
+Then go through every tab of the “Font Info” window, and remove any info that’s not relevant to your design, and correct any info that’s wrong.

 In particular, for masters, only keep the stem widths of your glyphs.
 Typically for each master we only need one value for vertical stems and one value for horizontal stems.